 Mathematics is a compulsory subject in the IB Diploma Programme.
-Since individual students have different needs, interests and mathematical abilities, two courses in mathematics are available:
+Individual students have different needs, aspirations, interests and abilities.
+For this reason there are two different subjects in mathematics:

 - Mathematics: applications and interpretation (SL only) - Mathematics: analysis and approaches (HL and SL)